Hexagram 20 · ䷓

 Contemplation means looking over the world from a high and centered place.
 Reverent sincerity, shown before the offering is made, transforms those below.
 By contemplating the divine way, one sees how the seasons do not go astray.
 The sage uses this same spirit of contemplation to establish teaching, and all under heaven submits.

-The wind blows over the earth: the image of Contemplation.
-The kings of old visited the regions of the world, contemplated the people, and gave them instruction.
+The wind blows over the earth: The image of CONTEMPLATION.
+Thus the kings of old visited the regions of the world, Contemplated the people, And gave them instruction.

 Small Image